Making Your Financing a Success at Each Funding Round

 A business needs a lot of money to get off the ground.
 You need money to buy the products you need, promote your business, and find an office to rent.
 Then within that, you need to research all the possible products to find the best ones, look for the most efficient way to advertise, and find questions to ask landlord when renting office space to ensure you don’t regret the office you choose, which all takes time and more money.
 This is why startups are needed.

-In a startup that needs to raise outside capital, there are commonly four startup funding rounds: Seed, Series A, Series B, and Series C. The original venture capitalist must have been an engineer, since no one else would have a less creative terminology for funding rounds!
+Correspondingly, in a startup that needs to raise outside capital, there are commonly four startup funding rounds: Seed, Series A, Series B, and Series C. The original venture capitalist must have been an engineer, since no one else would have a less creative terminology for funding rounds!
 I’m an engineer, so I can say that!

 Before raising outside capital, it is not uncommon that founders will invest between $10,000 and $100,000 of their own money.
 Friends and family can sometimes account for another $100,000 to $200,000 of capital, typically in the form of a note.